mattbis/lib-log-db.dev/README.md

 lets say this is partly likely to happen in some form / python / rust/go whatever & nodejs and my own as small as possible ( once its finished it will be tiny to what you see ) this is why i should spend many weeks refinign how it works..

 sinces i need it for a certifacetes

+the scale of complexity for one person is actualyl really ridiculous if you read int eh detail but i know libraries exist for most of it .. so i will play around in the next iterations.. aside from one topic which woudl make sense for what this actually is gonan be since hte core logger will be everything..